DJDevon3/JAVA/Minecraft/Plugin/README.md

 With more modification you can re-code it for different chat triggering purposes.

 Handy for foul language filters where there is a penalty for cursing.

-If that's not enough then you can setup horizontal portals in the sky and drop them from one portal to another in a never ending loop as a jail.